Unmanned Underwater Vehicles Short Course (UUVSC)

 The Unmanned Undersea Vehicle (UUV) Short Course is designed by experienced UUV designers and operators to provide an overview of UUV systems, technical design and logistic considerations, current and possible uses, strengths and weaknesses of various design choices, and presented in an environment to exchange ideas and views with other UUV community members.
 The course is intended for engineers, scientists, technicians, analysts, and program managers who are either new to the UUV community or those who desire a quick, but intensive, overview of the subject matter.

-THE PENN STATE ARL EXPERIENCE
+ARL PENN STATE EXPERIENCE

 The Applied Research Laboratory is a Department of Defense (DoD) designated University Affiliated Research Center (UARC) whose “Undersea Core Competencies” include the design, build, and testing of underwater vehicles and vehicle systems.
 This undersea systems experience comes from over 70 years of focused research and development in the primary area of torpedo guidance systems, propulsion, hydrodynamics, hydroacoustics, materials, autonomy, and above/below water sensors.
 ARL Penn State engineers have been designing, building, and operating both large and small unmanned undersea vehicles (UUV) for over 15 years and have a wealth of technical and operational experience to share.